 You can treat this like a game where you go around from person to person asking questions if you are not sure of the answer.

-You could ask questions such as, “which family member recently got married in California“, or “who has recently retired and has taken up golf?“.
+Ask questions such as, “which family member recently got married in California“, or “who has recently retired and has taken up golf?“.

 You don’t need to have the same questions listed on each person’s copy of the survey.
 Try though to include questions that will relate to each family member.